oracle/terraform-provider-oci/website/docs/d/log_analytics_log_analytics_object_collection_rule.html.markdown

 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of this rule.
 * `is_enabled` - Whether or not this rule is currently enabled.
+* `is_force_historic_collection` - Flag to allow historic collection if poll period overlaps with existing ACTIVE collection rule
 * `lifecycle_details` - A detailed status of the life cycle state.
 * `log_group_id` - Logging Analytics Log group OCID to associate the processed logs with.
 * `log_set` - The logSet to be associated with the processed logs.
 The logSet feature can be used by customers with high volume of data  and this feature has to be enabled for a given tenancy prior to its usage.
 When logSetExtRegex value is provided, it will take precedence over this logSet value and logSet will be computed dynamically  using logSetKey and logSetExtRegex.
 * `log_set_ext_regex` - The regex to be applied against given logSetKey.
 Regex has to be in string escaped format.
 * `log_set_key` - An optional parameter to indicate from where the logSet to be extracted using logSetExtRegex.
 Default value is OBJECT_PATH (e.g. /n/<namespace>/b/<bucketname>/o/<objectname>).
 * `log_source_name` - Name of the Logging Analytics Source to use for the processing.
+* `log_type` - Type of files/objects in this object collection rule.
 * `name` - A unique name to the rule.
 The name must be unique, within the tenancy, and cannot be changed.
 * `object_name_filters` - When the filters are provided, only the objects matching the filters are picked up for processing.
 The matchType supported is exact match and accommodates wildcard "*".
 For more information on filters, see [Event Filters](https://docs.oracle.com/en-us/iaas/Content/Events/Concepts/filterevents.htm).
 * `os_bucket_name` - Name of the Object Storage bucket.